The Top 5 Mistakes to Avoid When Becoming a Landlord

 2. Setting a Rent Rate Without Performing a Market Analysis

-When it comes to setting the rent rate for your property, it's essential to conduct a thorough rental market analysis and research to ensure you're charging what the market will bear.
-Hampton landlords often make the mistake of setting monthly rent rates without performing a market analysis, leading to undercharging or overcharging for their properties.
+However, local landlords often make the mistake of setting monthly rent rates without performing a market analysis, leading to undercharging or overcharging for their properties.
 When the rent is too high (or too low), you risk losing money!

 To avoid this mistake, take the time to research local rental rates and compare them to similar properties.
-Also, be sure to answer the question "how much can I rent my house for?" with the research to back up the answer!
-Doing this will help you determine a fair rental price for your property.
+To accurately answer the question "How much can I rent my house for," property owners need good research!

 3. Performing Unqualified Maintenance Instead of Hiring a Professional